kiransalve/Power-BI/Learn with Gigs/Questions.md

 RANKX creates a virtual table, computes a measure for each row, sorts it, and then assigns the rank.
 Ranks change when slicer changes because the underlying virtual table changes.

+53. What is EARLIER()?

+Used when you have row context inside row context (nested).

+Example:
+Ranking within a calculated column before RANKX existed.

+54. Why does a measure show circular dependency?

+Occurs when:

+A measure depends on itself

+Two measures refer to each other

+A calculated column references a measure that depends on that column

+Fix:
+Rewrite logic using iterators, avoid mutual references, separate base measures.

+55. Why Time Intelligence doesn't work in DirectQuery?

+Because time-intelligence requires:

+Full date table in memory

+Ability to fetch entire date ranges

+DAX engine performs date operations before query

+In DirectQuery, the data stays in SQL, so DAX cannot generate date ranges like YTD, PYTD.

+Workaround:
+Use server-side SQL logic or custom DAX without built-ins.

+56. What happens when multiple filters are used inside CALCULATE?

+All filters are combined using AND logic
+(unless you use OR/PARAMETER logic manually).

+Example:

+CALCULATE(
+    [Sales],
+    Product[Category] = "A",
+    Region[Zone] = "West"
+)

+Both conditions apply.

 ```